aws/aws-sdk-go/README.md

 The SDK includes the Go types and utilities you can use to make requests to AWS service APIs.
 Within the service folder at the root of the SDK you'll find a package for each AWS service the SDK supports.
-All service clients follow common pattern of creation and usage.
+All service clients follow a common pattern of creation and usage.

-When creating a client for an AWS service you'll first need to have a Session value constructed.
+When creating a client for an AWS service, you'll first need to have a Session value constructed.
 The Session provides shared configuration that can be shared between your service clients.
-When service clients are created you can pass in additional configuration via the aws.Config type to override configuration provided by in the Session to create service client instances with custom configuration.
+When service clients are created, you can pass in additional configuration via the aws.Config type to override configuration provided by in the Session to create service client instances with custom configuration.

-Once the service's client is created you can use it to make API requests the AWS service.
+Once the service's client is created, you can use it to make API requests the AWS service.
 These clients are safe to use concurrently.

 ### Configuring the SDK